-It’s possible that the best thing to do in Fiji is to do nothing at all.
-Fiji’s beaches are up there with the best in the world, so pack your towel and a good book and spend the day going back and forth between the ocean and your sun lounger.
-You can’t go too wrong wherever you are, but our favourite beaches for swimming and relaxing are around the Yasawa Islands.
-Mantaray Island (one of the Yasawa Islands) offers the added benefit of swimming with manta rays if you’re there between May and October (though they’re sometimes out as early as April and until November).
+The best thing to do in Fiji might just be doing nothing at all.
+Fiji’s beaches are some of the most beautiful in the world so pack your towel and a good book and spend the day going back and forth between the ocean and your sun lounger.
+You're spoiled for choice but our favourite beaches for swimming and relaxing around are among the Yasawa Islands.
+Mantaray Island (one of the Yasawas) offers the added benefit of swimming with manta rays if you’re there between May and October (though they’re sometimes out as early as April and until November).
 Natadola Beach on Viti Levu is also a winner.

 If diving or snorkelling is your jam, you’re in luck.
 There are so many places to explore the underwater world of Fiji but the Coral Coast—also known as the adventure capital of Fiji—and Monoruki are two of the best for snorkelling.
-Taveuni’s Great White Wall is one of the best diving spots and, if you’re after an adrenaline rush, you can head to Beqa Lagoon (on the Coral Coast) to feed the sharks.
+Taveuni’s Great White Wall is one of the best diving spots and, if you’re after an adrenaline rush, you can head to Beqa Lagoon or Vomo Island to feed or swim with the sharks.
 The Great Astrolabe Reef off Kadavu Island is also a diving and snorkelling hot spot.

 Surf And SUP

-Experienced surfers probably already know that Fiji is home to Cloudbreak on Namotu Island; one of the most challenging left hand reef breaks in the world.
+Experienced surfers probably already know that Fiji is home to Cloudbreak on Namotu Island, one of the most challenging left-hand reef breaks in the world.
 If you’re not quite ready to tackle that, Swimming Pools—also on Namotu Island—or Tavarua Rights on nearby Tavarua Island are for you.
-Swimming Pools also makes for a great SUP session, but keep in mind you can SUP almost anywhere in Fiji.
+Swimming Pools also makes for a great SUP session, but you can also SUP almost anywhere in Fiji.

-While it’s got nothing on cava, you can’t go to Fiji and miss out on a kava ceremony.
-Kava is a native plant and the drink—which is made from the plant’s roots—has a mild sedative effect, just in case you weren’t already relaxed enough.
-The best place to experience a kava ceremony is in one of the small villages.
+For the uninitiated kava is an iconic Fiji plant and the drink—which is made from the plant’s roots—has a mild sedative effect, just in case you weren’t already relaxed enough.
+The best place to experience a kava ceremony is in one of the small villages although some resorts also offer this experience.
 You’ll sit in a circle on the floor as the village chief mixes the powder with water.
 When it’s ready to drink it will be poured into a bilo—a coconut shell bowl—and handed to the guests.
-Now for the fun part.
-Before accepting the bowl, you should clap once, then take the bowl, drink it in one mouthful, then clap again and say bula (the literal translation of bula is life, but it’s used by the Fijians in a variety of ways).
+Before accepting the bowl, you should clap once (a show of respect), then take the bowl, drink it in one mouthful, clap again and say bula (the literal translation of bula is life, but it’s used by the Fijians in a variety of ways).
 As you hand the bowl back, clap three times and everyone should join in.
+Rad.

 Eat A Lovo

-When there are 320 islands to explore, it would be silly to spend all your time on just one.
+When there are 333 islands to explore, it would be silly to spend all your time on just one.
 Get yourself a Bula Pass which gives you access to 27 islands in the Mamanucas and Yasawas.
-It lasts between five and 13 days, but just keep in mind you still need to book in advance even if you have the pass.
+It lasts between five and 13 days, but you will need to book in advance even if you have the pass.
 You’ll also need to have accommodation booked on each island before you go, or you can just get the Awesome Pass which sorts all of that out for you.
+Easy.